intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm.rst

 ============

-drm is the overall graphics subsystem integration tree, and as such works slightly different from the feature trees managed with :doc:`/dim`:
+drm is the overall graphics subsystem integration tree, and as such works slightly different from the feature trees managed with :ref:`dim`:

 - Normally only takes pull requests.